-When it comes to the type of hand pump you need, there are really only two main considerations.
+When it comes to the type of well pump you need, there are really only two main considerations.
 The first is whether you have a deep well or shallow well.
 Deep well pumps have been designed to lift water from several hundred feet below ground.
-On the flip side, shallow well pumps are meant for pumping water from sources less than 25 feet underground.
+On the flip side, shallow well pumps are meant for pumping water from sources less than 25 feet of static water level.

 When shopping for a hand pump, it is important to learn how deep your well is.